G-Houlmann/MAC_Labo1/README.md

 | 1459 | Requirements for Real-Time Languages | 4.7554483 |
 | 2944 | Shifting Garbage Collection Overhead to Compile Time | 4.7554483 |

+We can see that the results are very different.
+However, the publications 2652 and 1459 are in the top 10 with both Similarities.
+That shows that even if the parameters are different, the same kind of publications are found.

+We can observe that on the top-rated publication with the `ClassicSimilarity` (3189), "program" is found 2 times and "compil" 4 times in the summary.
+For a total of 389 chars, this is a ratio of 6/389 = 0.0154.
+On the other hand, on the top-rated publication with the `MySimilarity` (2923), "program" is found 5 times and "compil" 3 times in the summary.
+For a total of 940 chars, this is a ratio of 8/940 = 0.00851.
+The ratio is higher with `ClassicSimilarity`, but the total number of occurences of the searched terms is higher with `MySimilarity`.

 ### Code written